Should You Obtain a Medical Power of Attorney for Your Child’s Health Care Decisions?

 Temporary Medical Power of Attorney

-It’s important to consult with a Houston estate planning attorney familiar with Texas law to ensure that the temporary medical power of attorney is drafted and executed correctly, and that it meets your specific needs and circumstances.
-Contact us at The Law Office of Whitney L. Thompson to receive guidance and assistance in preparing your temporary medical power of attorney.
+It is important to consult with a Houston estate planning attorney familiar with Texas law to ensure that the temporary medical power of attorney is drafted and executed correctly and meets your specific needs and circumstances.
+Contact us at The Law Office of Whitney L. Thompson, PLLC today for guidance and assistance in preparing your temporary medical power of attorney.

 Become Your Child’s Power of Attorney

-When becoming a POA for your child, you want to prepare your documents correctly so that every applicable institution, such as a hospital or clinic, will accept them.
+When acquiring a power of attorney (POA) for your child, it’s crucial to prepare your documents correctly to ensure that every applicable institution, such as a hospital or clinic, will accept them.

-Your situation may even require special considerations.
-If your child lives in a different state, for example, they will need to take additional steps to ensure that you have POA in their region.
+Your situation may also require special considerations.
+For instance, if your child lives in a different state, additional steps may be needed to confirm that you have POA in that region.

-This takes the knowledge and experience of a skilled attorney.
-Do not gamble with your child’s life or health.
-Contact and schedule a consultation with Whitney L. Thompson, Esq. at (281) 214-0173.
+This process requires the knowledge and experience of a skilled Houston estate planning attorney.
+Don’t gamble with your child’s health or well-being.
+Contact The Law Office of Whitney L. Thompson, PLLC today at (281) 214-0173 to schedule a consultation.

 Contact Us